Colosseum, Roman Forum, Spanish Steps… These are some of the things you can’t miss in Rome.

 Throughout their long history, the massive walls of the Colosseum witnessed a great deal of bloody sport battles and public spectaculars.
 Today, it’s a symbol of the capital of Italy, one of the major things not to miss in Rome.

 2. Roman Forum

-Like the Colosseum, the Roman Forum reminds of the time when Rome ruled the world.
-Located west of the amphitheater, the Forum is an excavated area with the remains of Roman temples and government building.
+Similar to the Colosseum, the Roman Forum reminds of the time when Rome ruled over the world.
+Located west of the amphitheater, the Forum is an excavated area with the remains of Roman temples and government buildings.
 You can admire this landmark from Palatine Hill or take a guided tour to delve deeper in Roman history.